FlowFuse/flow-renderer/README.md

 ```
 _or wherever the script is located in your project_

-Next, add a container element to your HTML file and call the `flowRenderer` function with the flow data and options.
+Next, add a container element to your HTML file and instantiate a `flowRenderer`.
 NOTE: flow-renderer is an ES Module and requires a modern browser to run.
 Script tags must have the `type="module"` attribute.

 By default, the flow renderer will render the flow with `gridLines`, `images`, `labels`, `zoom`, `autoZoom`, and `autoScroll` enabled.